Culture of Rome: Architecture and city layout

-Rome was a major world center of the Renaissance, second only to Florence, and was profoundly affected by the movement.
+Rome was a major world center of the Italian Renaissance, second only to Florence, and was profoundly affected by the movement.
 The most impressive masterpiece of Renaissance architecture in Rome is the Piazza del Campidoglio by Michelangelo, along with the Palazzo Senatorio, seat of the city government.
 During this period, the great aristocratic families of Rome used to build opulent dwellings as the Palazzo del Quirinale (now seat of the President of the Republic), the Palazzo Venezia, the Palazzo Farnese, the Palazzo Barberini, the Palazzo Chigi (now seat of the Prime Minister), the Palazzo Spada, the Palazzo della Cancelleria, and the Villa Farnesina.

 Rome is also famous for her huge and majestic squares (often adorned with obelisks), many of which were built in the 17th century.
 The principal squares are Piazza Navona, Piazza di Spagna, Campo de' Fiori, Piazza Venezia, Piazza Farnese and Piazza della Minerva.
 One of the most emblematic examples of the baroque art is the Fontana di Trevi by Nicola Salvi.
 Other notable baroque palaces of the 17th century are the Palazzo Madama, now seat of the Italian Senate and the Palazzo Montecitorio, now seat of the Chamber of Deputies of Italy.

+Rome was the home of some of the greatest exponents of the Roman Baroque movement, such as Gian Lorenzo Bernini, Francesco Borromini, Pietro da Cortona.